alrick/reddrop/README.md

 Go on a project page and then Reddrop Tab.
 In the main part of the page, you'll find all users that have reddroped this project.
 Select a user and you will be able to browse its folders, add and remove files.

+#### Perform a Dropbox -> Redmine synchronisation
+Once a project is Reddroped, the user can synchronise all the files present in his Dropbox folder project with the Redmine _Documents_ tab.
+This will upload all the files from Dropbox to Redmine.

 #### Share a Reddrop folder
 You can use the Dropbox "shared folders" option to share folders that are linked to Redmine with Reddrop.
 Simply share any folders you want to but remember that only one person have to Reddrop this folder to avoid duplication.